“Diversify!” they said.

 Now, you can sit back and enjoy the fruit of your labor using Kubera to set up your very own financial aggregator.

-Our modern charts give a helpful visual of all your assets and accounts so you can check on your allocation, portfolio performance, and of course keep an eye on your net worth.
+Our recap screen gives a helpful visual so you can check on your allocation, portfolio performance, and of course keep an eye on your net worth.

 For an animated walkthrough of Kubera in action, check out the How Kubera Works page on our website.